Tired of your old, leaky, water-guzzling toilet? If you’re in the market for a new one, there are a lot of options to consider.

 While you’re at the store…

 You will also need a few items for installation.
-A new wax seal, new water supply line, and some tools to put it together – an open-ended wrench, screwdriver, rag, gloves, and garbage bag.
+A new wax seal, new water supply line, and some tools to put it together – an open-ended wrench, screwdriver, rag, gloves, and a garbage bag.